 - 483/484 AD – in the site of the first church a new one was constructed by Vahan I Mamikonian – a local governor of Persian Armenia.
 Basically, this is the contemporary Etchmiadzin Cathedral, although later the structure was significantly rebuilt.
 The northern and eastern walls of the current church are from the 5th century AD.

 - Further centuries – the cathedral was gradually neglected, and the center of the Armenian Church was moved to Dvin.

 - 1441 – the cathedral regained the high title of catholicosate, e.g. this is the main church building in Armenia.

 - 1441-1443 – renovation works of the cathedral.

-- 1604 – Persians under Shah Abbas I plundered the cathedral, a major part of Armenians were deported to Persian provinces, mainly New Julfa in Isfahan.
+- 1604 – Persians under Shah Abbas I plundered the cathedral, and a major part of Armenians were deported to Persian provinces, mainly New Julfa in Isfahan.

 - 1627 – Second half of the 17th century – major reconstruction and extension of the building, belfries were constructed.
 Learning from the past, a wall was built around the cathedral and it became similar to a fort.

 - 1868 – sacristy was constructed at the east end of the Etchmiadzin Cathedral.

 - 1916-1918 – the cathedral became an important center for refugees – Armenians who escaped the genocide in Turkey.
 Turkish forces endangered Etchmiadzin as well but the Armenian forces successfully repelled them.